-A team of experts from a number of universities were collaborating on a project known as the Stonehenge Hidden Landscape Project (SHLP), led by the University of Bradford.
+A team of experts from several universities found the site while collaborating on a project known as the Stonehenge Hidden Landscape Project (SHLP), led by the University of Bradford.
 They were using the latest technology when they came across their astonishing find less than 2 miles (3.2 km) from Stonehenge.
 Experts were using ground-penetrating radar and magnetometry to identify anomalies in the ground.
-Tim Kinnaird, who participated in the study, stated, according to 7 News, that ‘With optically stimulated luminescence profiling and dating, we can write detailed narratives of the Stonehenge landscape for the last 4,000 years.’
+Dr. Tim Kinnaird, part of the study and of the school of earth and environmental sciences at the University of St Andrews, stated, according to 7 News, that “With optically stimulated luminescence [OSL] profiling and dating, we can write detailed narratives of the Stonehenge landscape for the last 4,000 years.”

 The experts identified a number of anomalies which had been noted before but which were assumed to be only sinkholes.
 To their amazement, they found 20 deep shafts that were in the shape of a circle, covering an area of 1.2 miles (2 km).
 These shafts, which were filled in with earth, are more than 30 feet deep (10 m) and 15 feet wide (5 m).
 Based on samples taken from the site, it is approximately 4,500 years old.
 Archaeologists were amazed at their find because the Stonehenge area has been thoroughly investigated in the past.

-Previusly discovered ‘Woodhenge’ at Durrington Walls is tiny in comparison to the new monument.
+Previously discovered ‘Woodhenge’ at Durrington Walls is tiny in comparison to the new monument.
 (CC BY-SA 4.0)

-Prof Vince Gaffney, 50th Anniversary Chair of the School of Archaeological and Forensic Sciences in the Faculty of Life Sciences at the University of Bradford, said it was extraordinary such a major find had been made so close to Stonehenge:
+Prof. Vince Gaffney, 50th Anniversary Chair of the School of Archaeological and Forensic Sciences in the Faculty of Life Sciences at the University of Bradford, said it was extraordinary that such a major find had been made so close to Stonehenge:

 The area around Stonehenge is amongst the most studied archaeological landscapes on earth and it is remarkable that the application of new technology can still lead to the discovery of such a massive prehistoric structure which, currently, is significantly larger than any comparative prehistoric monument that we know of in Britain, at least.
 When these pits were first noted it was thought they might be natural features - solution hollows in the chalk.
 Only when the larger picture emerged, through the geophysical surveys undertaken as part of the Stonehenge Hidden Landscape Project, could we join the dots and see there was a pattern on a massive scale.

-In Internet Archaeology, the researchers wrote that ‘The degree of similarity across the 20 features identified suggests that they could have formed part of a circuit of large pits around Durrington Walls’.
-Based on an analysis of the structure it appears that the newly unearthed monument was a boundary entranceway that guided people to the sacred site at its center.
+In the journal Internet Archaeology, the researchers wrote that ‘The degree of similarity across the 20 features identified suggests that they could have formed part of a circuit of large pits around Durrington Walls’.
+Based on an analysis of the structure it appears that the monument was a boundary entranceway that guided people to the sacred site at its center.
 The circular structure may also have encircled the Neolithic Larkhill causewayed enclosure.

-Animation illustrating the landscape setting of the Durrington pit group, major monuments and the average distance from Durrington Walls to identified features as a line. (© Crown copyright and database rights 2013 (OS Profile DTM Scale 1:10000); EDINA Digimap Ordnance Survey Service (100025252) http://digimap.edina.ac.uk / Internet Archaeology )
+Landscape setting of the Durrington pit group, major monuments and the average distance from Durrington Walls to identified features as a line. (© University of Bradford)

-During subsequent investigations archaeologists concluded that there could have been 10 more shafts and that over 30% of the site may have been lost to modern building projects.
+Archaeologists concluded that there could have been 10 more shafts and that over 30% of the site may have been lost to modern building projects.
 However, there is also evidence that the site may have been ‘maintained through to the Middle Bronze Age ’ the researchers wrote in Internet Archaeology.